 5. Use heat or ice packs.
 Ice packs and heat pads are cheap and effective ways to reduce pain.

-Medications for lumbar sacral pain
+Medications for lumbar-sacral pain

-Physical therapy for lumbar sacral pain
+Physical therapy for lumbar-sacral pain

-Steroid injections for lumbar sacral pain
+Steroid injections for lumbar-sacral pain

-A steroid injection is one of the most effective ways to treat lumbar sacral pain.
+A steroid injection is one of the most effective ways to treat lumbar-sacral pain.
 You receive an injection of a steroid in the affected area.
 This makes the tissue softer and more flexible, which helps relieve inflammation and promote healing.
 A steroid is a steroid.
 It’s a type of anti-inflammatory drug that has been shown to reduce pain.
 Steroids are also injected into your spine.

 The steroid injections are very safe, but they can have side effects.
 Most of the time, these are mild and go away after a few days.
-One of the main side effects of the steroid injection is that it can cause temporary nerve damage.
+One of the main side effects of steroid injection is that it can cause temporary nerve damage.
 If you experience any tingling, numbness, or weakness in your legs, you should report it to your doctor.

-Frequently asked questions about lumbar sacral pain.
+Frequently asked questions about lumbar-sacral pain.

 A: No, it is not.
 Other causes can cause this type of pain.